 - Awardees are required to attend a fall semester webinar featuring a NASA expert and an NC Space Grant staff member.
 During the information session awardees will hear about opportunities for future NC Space Grant scholarships, fellowships and internships.

-- Conduct online research about current or planned space missions (e.g., Artemis) or research being conducted within any one of the four NASA Mission Directorates.
-Students shall send an email to the NC Space Grant contact listed below with their research topic (Mission Directorate) by March 1, 2023 as verification.
-NASA aligns its research and other activities into these four Directorates.
-The NASA Mission Directorates are as follows:
+- Conduct online research about current or planned space missions (e.g., Artemis) or research being conducted within any one of the four NASA Mission Directorates (links provided below).
+Students shall send an email to the NC Space Grant contact listed below with their research topic by February 29, 2024 as verification.
+NASA aligns its research and other activities into these four Mission Directorates:

-- Awardees are required to submit a report (approximately three pages) summarizing what they learned, a) during the NASA expert webinar, b) by researching their chosen NASA Mission Directorates, and c) from the faculty interview.
-The report is due to the NC Space Grant contact listed below via email no later than May 31, 2023.
+- Awardees are required to submit a final report (approximately three pages) summarizing what they learned, a) during the NASA expert webinar, b) by researching their chosen NASA Mission Directorates, c) from the faculty interview, d) describing next steps along their academic pathway.
+The report is due to the NC Space Grant contact listed below via email no later than May 31, 2024.

-OPTIONAL (but strongly recommended!): Attend the NC Space Symposium scheduled for Friday, Apr.
-21, 2023.
+OPTIONAL (but strongly recommended!): Attend the NC Space Symposium scheduled for Friday, March 22, 2024, in Raleigh, NC.
 There is no registration cost for MSI STEM Pathways Scholars, however, scholars are expected to cover their own travel costs (e.g., transportation, hotel, etc.) through their scholarship funds or other funds (e.g., department funds).
 Scholars who wish to attend but are experiencing hardships are invited to bring this to the attention of the NC Space Grant contact listed at the bottom in advance, for confidential individual discussion as needed.